mdelcarlo/es-future/ES6/09-string-methods/index.md

 ## .startsWith() and .endsWith()

-So I have a const variable named category, which has the value of science, this stands for React for Beginners.
+So I have a const variable named category, which has the value of science.

 ```js
 const category = "science";
 ```

-Sometimes I have science which is the category, google which is other category, netflix which is another category.
-I don't really care too much about that in certain cases, I just want to know if category starts with face, and not something like goo, which is google.
+Sometimes I have science which is the category, sport which is other category, history which is another category.
+I don't really care too much about that in certain cases, I just want to know if category starts with his, and not something like sp, which is sport.

-We can use the console to check this out by typing category.startsWith('FACE'), it will return true, because obviously it does start with it.
+We can use the console to check this out by typing category.startsWith('sc'), it will return true, because obviously it does start with it.

-If I did face, in lowercase letters, it says, false, because there is no way to author this case insensitive.
+If I did his, in lowercase letters, it says, false, because there is no way to author this case insensitive.
 If you do need case sensitivity you must still use a Regular Expression.

 One other thing that .startsWith() will do is it'll allow you to skip a certain number of characters and start looking at a set point.